rockroman/CI_PP4-Knowledge-Flow/README.md

     - CTA guides user depending if user is authenticated or not
     - Authenticated user is redirected to see latest blogs and find his preferrence
     - Unauthnticated user is redirected to a signup page.
-    - User Story covered with this feature:
+    - User Story covered with this feature:1,15

     <details><summary>See Hero section</summary>